lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

 - **help**: displays the help
-- **import** ($planetDefinition)?
+- **import**:
-    - With no argument, reads the [lpi.byml](#the-lpibyml-file) file and makes sure every planet defined in it is imported (along with its dependencies, recursively) in the host app.
+    With no argument, reads the [lpi.byml](#the-lpibyml-file) file and makes sure every planet defined in it is imported (along with its dependencies, recursively) in the host app.
     The [assets/map](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#the-planets-and-assetsmap) are not copied.

     - Arguments:
         - parameters:
             - planetDefinition: if the **planetDefinition** argument is defined, it will [import](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the given planet (and its dependencies recursively), without the **assets/map**, and update the **lpi.byml** file accordingly, using a plus symbol at the end of every newly imported planet's version number.

             The **$planetDefinition** stands for: $planetDotName(:$versionExpression)?

             With:
             - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summarydot-name)
             - versionExpression: the [versionExpression](#version-expression), defaults to last if not defined
         - options:
             - bernoni: string (auto|manual) = auto.
 The mode to use when a [bernoni conflict](#the-bernoni-problem-what-happens-in-case-of-conflict) occurs.
         - flags:
             - keep-build: if set, the [build dir](#importing-to-the-build-dir) will not be automatically removed after a successful operation.
             - d: if set, enables the debug mode, in which all log levels messages are displayed
             - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined
             - f: if set, forces the reimporting of the planet, even if it's already in your app

-- **install** ($planetDefinition)?
+- **install**:

     Same as import, but does a few extra steps:
     - copy the [assets/map](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#the-planets-and-assetsmap) if any